Associate Psychologist Program

 With a very high therapeutic success rate, combined with an effective marketing plan, we are experiencing huge demand and growth and are currently still expanding in Australia.

-We are looking for Psychologists interested in relationship work, who are already in private practice in centres around Australia and New Zealand, to join our team via our Associate Program, as an adjunct to their current practice.
+We are looking for Psychologists and Sex Therapists interested in relationship work, who are already in private practice in centres around Australia, to join our team via our Associate Program, as an adjunct to their current practice.
+If you are a counsellor with many years relationship and marriage counselling experience, you are welcome to put in an enquiry to speak to us further.

 OUR LAST 5 YEAR’S CONFERENCES: